-Additionally, in 2024, the Department agreed with two prior recommendations from the Auditor.
+Additionally, in 2024, the Department agreed with three prior recommendations from the Auditor.
 First, while potential revisions to the Body Worn Camera (BWC) are subject to ongoing bargaining between the city, the Officer's Guild and the Sergeant's Association, the Chief of Police directed staff to restrict muting their BWC audio for operational purposes, and the Auditor has observed that officers are complying with that order.

 Second, due to the prevalence of use of force incidents involving individuals in crisis, the Auditor recommended that the Department track when and how Crisis Response Unit (CRU) team members are involved in such events.
-The Department has begun implementing that recommendation.
-The

-Auditor recommends that OPD should continue seeking ways to systematically track and improve its coordination with CRU.
+The Department has begun implementing that recommendation and is seeking ways to systematically track and improve its coordination with CRU.